-- 2 The external auditors are required to perform their audit in accordance with the Local Audit and Accountability Act 2014 and the Code of Audit Practice issued by the National Audit Office on behalf of the Comptroller and Auditor General in April 2015.
-Under this code the external auditor must satisfy themselves that: - the accounts comply with the requirements of the enactments that apply to them; - proper practices have been observed in the preparation of the statement of accounts, and that the statement presents a true and fair view; and - the authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources. - 3 In addition, the external auditor may be required to certify various claims and returns for grants or subsidies paid by the government departments and public bodies to the council. - 4 When completing its work on the financial statements the external auditor is required to comply with International Standards on Auditing (UK and Ireland) (ISAs).
+- 2 The external auditors are required to perform their audits in accordance with the Local Audit and Accountability Act 2014 and the Code of Audit Practice issued by the National Audit Office on behalf of the Comptroller and Auditor General in April 2015.
+Under this code, and in respect of both the county council's financial statements and those of the Lancashire County Pension Fund, the external auditor must satisfy themselves that: - the accounts comply with the requirements of the enactments that apply to them; - proper practices have been observed in the preparation of the statement of accounts, and that the statement presents a true and fair view; and - the authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources. - 3 In addition, the external auditor may be required to certify various claims and returns for grants or subsidies paid by the government departments and public bodies to the council. - 4 When completing its work on the financial statements the external auditor is required to comply with International Standards on Auditing (UK and Ireland) (ISAs).
 The external auditor is required by these ISAs, amongst other things, to: - gain an understanding of the information systems that are relevant to producing material figures in the accounts; - gain an understanding of the way transactions in these systems are initiated, recorded, processed and reported; - identify the risks of material misstatement in the financial statements whether arising from fraud or error; and - plan and carry out tests of controls and/ or detailed transactions to address those specific risks as well as the underlying inherent risks.